-The unit of certification is encouraged to improve the waste management in surrounding neighbourhoods.
+The unit of certification is encouraged to improve the waste management in surrounding neighborhoods.

-Where there are no options for non-toxic and non-hazardous domestic waste collection by local government services, landfills may be required as a solution for disposal.
+Where there are no options for non-toxic and non-hazardous domestic waste collection by local government services, landfills or municipal disposal options available may be required as a solution for disposal.
+In case the unit of certification uses landfills, the following guidelines should be followed:

-Where landfills are used, appropriate guidelines should be followed, which includes being:

-- Only for domestic and household waste, where inorganic waste is minimized - Located away from water sources, people and communities, and outside conservation areas - Properly covered, with clear demarcation and signage to avoid disturbance.
+- Only for domestic and household waste, where inorganic waste is minimized - Located away from water sources, people and communities, and outside conservation areas in order not to contribute to negative impacts. - Make sure it is not an unauthorized landfill, which should not be used by the units of certification.

 Criterion (new) Guidance 7.4 Long-term fertility depends on maintaining the structure, organic matter content, nutrient status and microbiological health of the soil.
 Nutrient efficiency should take account of the age of plantations and soil conditions.
-The nutrient recycling strategy should include any use of biomass for by-products or energy production and should drive to minimise in-organic fertiliser use.
-7.5 Techniques that minimise soil erosion are well known and should be adopted, where appropriate.
-These should include practices such as ground cover management, biomass recycling, terracing, and natural regeneration or restoration instead of replanting.
-As a tool for the preparation of maps, it is possible to use satellite photos obtained through governmental cartographic information platforms, such as those developed by the Ministry of Agriculture and Livestock (MAG) and other competent entities.
-Rules issued by Agrocalidad must be complied with.
+The nutrient recycling strategy should include any use of biomass for by-products or energy production and should drive to minimize in-organic fertilizer use.
+Soil analysis are carried out with the frequency and methodology of the technical recommendations of the experts from the units of certification.
+A record and control of soil fertility is kept related to the nutritional plans of the crop.
+7.5 Techniques that minimize soil erosion are well known and should be adopted, where appropriate.
+These should include practices such as ground cover management, biomass recycling, terracing biodiversity conservation actions, natural regeneration and its management, and restoration instead of replanting.
+For the maps requested, it is recommended to refer to the institutional documents on Land Use Capacity to classify the fragile and / or marginal soils of the certification units.
 7.6 These activities can be linked to the SEIA (see Criterion 3.4) but need not be done by independent experts.
+Regarding the suitability of the soil, the provisions of the Environmental Guide for the palm oil agribusiness in Guatemala regarding land selection activity should be considered.
 Soil suitability maps or soil surveys should be appropriate to the scale of operation and should include information on soil types, topography, hydrology, rooting depth, moisture availability, stoniness and fertility to ensure long-term sustainability of the development.
 Soils requiring appropriate practices should be identified (see Criteria 7.6 and 7.7).
-This information should be used to plan planting programmes, etc.
+This information should be used to plan planting programmes, actions for biodiversity conservation, rehabilitation, natural regeneration and its management, or restoration